 How to make your PDF accessible for people with disabilities

-Although Paperturn’s flipbook system is fully accessible and compliant with the WCAG 2.1 at the AA Level, US Section 508, ADA Title III. & more, there are also some important aspects for you to consider when creating your original PDF in order to make your flipbook 100% disability-friendly.
+Although Paperturn’s flipbook system is accessible and compliant with the WCAG 2.2 at the AA Level, US Section 508, ADA Title III. & more, there are also some important aspects for you to consider when creating your original PDF in order to make your flipbook 100% disability-friendly.

 General tips on how to create an accessible PDF: